 Truth be told, it’s not always easy to find the time – or the motivation – to consistently exercise.
 But take note: regular physical activity is an absolute must if you want to safeguard your body’s health and well-being.
 Exercise, after all, has many benefits – both physiological and psychological (“there is irrefutable evidence,” wrote one group of researchers, that regular physical activity can help prevent many chronic diseases and premature death).
 Incorporating exercise or workouts into one's schedule and eating a balanced diet are both lifestyle changes that are often recommended for people who want to maintain a healthy weight and lower LDL.

 On the flip side, a lack of exercise frequently comes with a variety of health consequences – some of them rather severe.
 One health consequence, for example, is an increased risk of gaining an unhealthy amount of weight.

 And there’s more: obesity can elevate the amount of small dense LDL particles in the bloodstream.
-These LDL particles – very small in size, as their name suggests – can easily slip into the walls of your arteries (the vessels that carry blood from the heart to the rest of the body), prompting a buildup of plaque.
-The affected arteries frequently harden and narrow as a result, significantly slowing the flow of blood – a condition known as atherosclerosis.
+These LDL particles – very small in size, as their name suggests – can easily slip into the walls of your arteries (the vessels that carry blood from the heart to the rest of the body), prompting a plaque buildup.
+The arteries affected by plaque buildup frequently harden and narrow as a result, significantly slowing blood flow – a condition known as atherosclerosis.
 Alarmingly, the risk of suffering from a stroke or heart attack shoots up when your arteries are in this condition.

 In women, for example, untreated familial hypercholesterolemia leads to a 30% risk of a coronary event (such as a heart attack) by age 60.
 That risk climbs to 50% in men by age 50.

-So what is it exactly about this genetic disorder that causes cholesterol levels to reach disturbingly-high levels?
+So what is it exactly about this genetic lipid disorder that causes cholesterol levels to reach disturbingly-high levels?

 To answer that, we need to talk about something called “LDL receptors.”
 LDL receptors are special devices on the surface of many of your body’s cells.
 Their job description is straightforward: to catch particles of LDL cholesterol flowing in the bloodstream and take them inside the cell (where the LDL cholesterol is broken down).

-In this way, LDL receptors continually clear LDL cholesterol from the bloodstream – so there’s much less LDL cholesterol around to gum up the arteries with plaque.
+In this way, LDL receptors continually clear your LDL cholesterol from the bloodstream – so there’s much less LDL cholesterol around to gum up the arteries with plaque.

 But if you have familial hypercholesterolemia, your cells don’t have very many of these receptors – so particles of LDL cholesterol build up in your bloodstream faster than they can be cleared away.